ManishKumar9991/interview_tracker/README.md

 # Interview Tracker
-My first project with Coding Club where we built One-stop solution to interviews
+My first project with Coding Club where we built One-stop solution to interviews.
+* Most of the students face difficulties while preparing for interviews, since they do not get all essential material to prepare at the same website.
+* So we came up with Awesome website.
+From coding questions to interview experiences.
+This webite has it all

 ## Homepage
 The user is directed to the Homapage after signin which looks like: